chainguard-dev/edu/content/chainguard/administration/iam-organizations/rolebinding-terraform-gh/index.md

 ![Screenshot of the default Chainguard login flow.
 It includes the Inky logo above the words "Welcome.
 Log in to Chainguard to continue to Chainguard."
 Below this are three buttons, one reading "Continue with Google", one reading "Continue with GitHUb", and a third reading "Continue with GitLab".](login-flow.png)

 There, they must click the **Continue with GitHub** button to continue logging in under their GitHub account.
-Chainguard will immediately recognize their GitHub account because it is tied to the rolebinding you created in the previous step, and they will be able to view the resources associated with the Chainguard group specified in your Terraform configuration.
+Chainguard will immediately recognize their GitHub account because it is tied to the role-binding you created in the previous step, and they will be able to view the resources associated with the Chainguard group specified in your Terraform configuration.

 ## Optional Configurations

 The Terraform configuration used in this guide is meant to serve as a starting point, and we encourage you to tweak and expand on it to suit your organization's needs.
 This section contains a few alternative configurations that you may find useful.

-For example, rather than applying the `viewer` role to your team's rolebindings, you can apply one of the other built-in roles, or any custom roles created within your Chainguard organization.
+For example, rather than applying the `viewer` role to your team's role-bindings, you can apply one of the other built-in roles, or any custom roles created within your Chainguard organization.
 The following `data` and `resource` block examples could be used in place of the ones used in this guide's `rolebindings.tf` file.
 Instead of granting the identities the `viewer` role, this grants them the `editor` role.

 ```
 data "chainguard_roles" "editor" {